 - Consider award criteria and conditions in relation to public procurement

-The Equality Outcomes the Council has identified cover all of the protected characteristics.
-It should be noted that through a program of service self-assessments and improvement planning, the Council will continue to identify initiatives to support and mainstream equality further within the organisation.
-Any further improvements will be reported in council publications, performance reporting and in the progress report due by 30th April 2015.
+The Equality Outcomes the council has identified cover all of the protected characteristics.
+It should be noted that through a program of service self-assessments and improvement planning, the council will continue to identify initiatives to support and mainstream equality further within the organisation.

 The outcomes highlight the priorities for the next four years.
 The monitoring of progress towards these outcomes will be continuous over this period.